 Tell your health care provider as soon as you start to develop any of these side effects.
 Prior to starting chemotherapy your health care team should advise you of possible side effects and what they recommend you do in this case.
 There are many medications that can be given to help alleviate these symptoms.

-Not every one who receives chemotherapy will loose their hair.
+Not every one who receives chemotherapy will lose their hair.
 Again this depends on the type of chemo you receive.
 There are some agents that have demonstrated hair loss where other agents did not.

 Fatigue is a symptom caused often times by anemia.
 Anemia is the result of a decrease in the number of circulating red blood cells in the bloodstream.
 Red blood cells are primarily responsible for delivering oxygen to all our organs and tissues.
 Oxygen is essential to carry out all of the body’s requirements.
 Hence when there is a reduction in the amount of oxygen being distributed to our cells the body gets easily tired.